SamuelSwartzberg/flashcardifying_text_temp/ling/✔️-structural-parts/✔️-grammar/*-arguments.md

 ##### valency = 1

-»⟮The impersonal passive voice⟯« is ⟮the only ＿passivelike voice＿⟯ which applies to ⟮＿monovalent verblikes＿⟯.
-»⟮The impersonal passive voice⟯« ⟮＿demotes＿⟯ ⟮the only remaining ＿verblikeal argument＿ of ＿monovalent verblikes＿⟯.
+»⟮The impersonal passive voice⟯« ⟮＿demotes＿⟯ ⟮the only remaining ＿verblikeal argument＿⟯ of ⟮＿monovalent verblikes＿.
 Languoids often achieve an effect similar to ⟮＿the impersonal passive voice＿⟯ by ⟮inserting a ＿dummy element＿⟯.

 ## thematic/semantic role